Jeep Gladiator (SJ): Jeep pickup truck history

-Gladiator 1962–1971
+Gladiator (1962–1971)

 The first Jeep pickup development mule was operational around May 1960, about three months after the first station wagon-type development vehicle.
 Introduced in 1962 for the 1963 model year, the Gladiator was a conventional body-on-frame pickup design that shared its basic frame architecture and front end with the Jeep Wagoneer four-wheel-drive station wagon.

 Gladiators were available in RWD and 4WD, with optional dual rear wheels.
 A remarkable innovation was the available independent front suspension (IFS) instead of a solid front axle on the 4WD half-ton Gladiator trucks.
 It was a simple IFS design with a Dana 44 center section, that proved troublesome, did not sell well, and the option was deleted in 1965.
-Most likely very few were produced with this option.

-Gladiator trucks were available as: Cab and Chassis; Wrecker; Stake Bed; and chassis-mounted campers with extended wheelbases.
-The load bed options were Townside, Thriftside (a conventional bed, similar to a Ford "Flareside" or Chevrolet "Stepside"), and Stake Bed, with up to 8600 lb G.V.W. and almost two-ton payload capacity.
+Gladiator trucks were also available as cab and chassis, wrecker, stake bed, and with chassis-mounted campers with extended wheelbases.
+The load bed options were Townside, Thriftside (a conventional bed, similar to a Ford "Flareside" or Chevrolet "Stepside"), and flat stake bed, with up to 8600 lb G.V.W. and almost two-ton payload capacity.

 A new overhead cam Jeep Tornado engine 230 CID straight-six producing 140 hp was standard.
 It was the first production overhead cam engine in an American light truck or SUV and one of the first OHC engines offered by an American manufacturer.

-Further innovations for four-wheel-drive pickups included optional automatic transmission (an industry first), as well as power brakes, power steering, and just like early post-war Jeeps a power take-off for numerous accessories that included snow plows and push plates.
+Further innovations for four-wheel-drive pickups included optional automatic transmission (an industry first), as well as power brakes, power steering, and, just like early post-war Jeeps, a power take-off for numerous accessories that included snow plows and push plates.

 In early 1963, Willys Motors changed its name to Kaiser Jeep Corporation.

 During 1965 the 327 CID AMC V8 engine became available.
 It produced 250 hp and 340 lb.ft of torque at 2600 rpm.
 The standard Tornado engine was replaced by American Motors' 232 CID OHV inline six.

 In 1967 all (RWD) two-wheel drive versions, except for the J-100 panel delivery, were dropped due to poor sales.

 For 1968, the flared-fender Thriftside models were dropped while a new camper option was added for the J-3600.
 From 1968 to 1971 Jeep pickups offered the Buick 350 CID 230 hp Dauntless V8 as an optional engine.

 American Motors Corporation (AMC) purchased the Kaiser Jeep operations in 1970 when Kaiser Industries decided to leave the automobile business.
 The Jeep trucks moved to all AMC engines to improve performance and standardize production and servicing.
 The Buick engine was replaced by the 360 CID or 401 CID AMC V8s.

 In 1970, the Gladiator's front grille was changed to the same design as the Jeep Wagoneer SUV.
 This was the truck's first styling change since its introduction.
-An AMC badge was also added on the grille.
+An AMC badge was also added to the grille after 1972.